nih-cfde/use-case-library-build/library/USERSTORY-85.md

 ---
-input: a Data Commons ID and research question
+input: A Data Commons ID and research question
-output: a list of TOPmed records in which HDL has been measured
+output: A list of TOPMed records in which HDL has been measured
-task: search for suitable datasets
+task: Search for suitable datasets
 tags:
 - HDL
 - TOPMed